vaadin/form-filler-demo/README.md

 # Vaadin Form Filler demo project

 This project is a showcase example of using [Vaadin Form Filler add-on](https://github.com/vaadin/form-filler-addon) and helps to automate a filling in the order information.
 Users can input their raw unstructured text and ask the application to auto-fill the form on the right side.

-Uses Form Filler 1.0 and based on Vaadin 24.2 pre-release.
+Uses Form Filler 1.0.0 and based on Vaadin 24.2+.
-To use latest stable Vaadin 24.1 version, please use `24.1` branch.
+To use latest stable Vaadin 24.1 version, please switch to `24.1` branch.

+Please note that the Form Filler add-on is currently an experimental feature.
+It may be removed, altered, or limited to commercial subscribers in future releases.

 ## Running the Application